 Note If additional issues occur or if any troubleshooting is required, you might have to create a separate service request.
 The usual support costs will apply to additional support questions and issues that do not qualify for this specific hotfix.
 For a complete list of Microsoft Customer Service and Support telephone numbers or to create a separate service request, visit the following Microsoft Web site: Note The "Hotfix download available" form displays the languages for which the hotfix is available.
 If you do not see your language, it is because a hotfix is not available for that language.

 PrerequisitesTo apply this hotfix, you must have Microsoft Windows XP Service Pack 2 (SP2) installed on the computer.

 Restart requirementYou must restart the computer after you apply this hotfix.

 Hotfix replacement informationThis hotfix does not replace any other hotfixes.

 File informationThe English version of this hotfix has the file attributes (or later file attributes) that are listed in the following table.
 The dates and times for these files are listed in Coordinated Universal Time (UTC).
 When you view the file information, it is converted to local time.
 To find the difference between UTC and local time, use the Time Zone tab in the Date and Time item in Control Panel.

 Registry informationWarning Serious problems might occur if you modify the registry incorrectly by using Registry Editor or by using another method.
 These problems might require that you reinstall the operating system.
 Microsoft cannot guarantee that these problems can be solved.
 Modify the registry at your own risk.

 After you apply this hotfix, you must enable this hotfix.
 To do this, follow these steps:

-Make sure that you exit Internet Explorer.
+- Make sure that you exit Internet Explorer.

-Click Start, click Run, type regedit in the Open box, and then click OK.
+- Click Start, click Run, type regedit in the Open box, and then click OK.

 - Locate and then click the following registry subkey: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\Main\FeatureControl

 - On the Edit menu, point to New, and then click DWORD Value.

 - Type Iexplore.exe, and then press ENTER.

 - Right-click Iexplore.exe, and then click Modify.

-In the Value data box, type 1, and then click OK.
+- In the Value data box, type 1, and then click OK.